GaikaGroup/CI/readme.md

 2. Audio is captured using the browser's MediaRecorder API
 3. When recording stops, the audio is sent to the Whisper API for transcription
 4. The transcribed text is displayed in the chat and sent to the AI
+   - If images are attached, they are processed with OCR and included in the context
+   - The system seamlessly handles both voice input and image analysis together
 5. The AI's response is displayed in the chat and sent to the TTS API
 6. The synthesized speech is played back to the user